nminh123/xidach/README.md

 # xidach

 - xidach is Black Jack game created by using Libgdx.
-Download on release.
+Download in release.

 ** If you use Window or Linux, use this command.